Minimally invasive spine stabilization for the treatment of a PARS defect

 In the event that you have attempted several months of conservative treatments for symptoms related to a pars defect and are now considering surgery, be sure to research all of your options carefully.
 Meet with several spine specialists and ask each one which type of surgery he or she is recommending and why, what the risks and benefits of that particular procedure are and if there are any further non-surgical approaches that you might try.

-If you would like to learn more about minimally invasive spine stabilization, the orthopedic experts at Laser Spine Institute are here to help.
-Contact us for a complimentary review of your MRI and we will be happy to determine your candidacy for one of our outpatient procedures.
+If you would like to learn more about minimally invasive spine stabilization, we are here to help.
+Contact us for your MRI review and we will be happy to determine your candidacy for one of our outpatient procedures.

 ^Cases may vary.